SAP-samples/btp-fiori-helloworld/hw_mission/6_cicd/6_1_cicd.md

 <details><summary>
-Create an CI/CD Entry for your GitHub Repository
+Step 5 - Create an CI/CD Entry for your GitHub Repository
 </summary>

 1. Click on "Repositories" in the top-level navigation.